 Pinterest adds favourites, notes and a new toolbar

 This year has given Pinterest cause to celebrate.
-The social curation app has benefited from a universal increase in screen time during the pandemic, which has kept people indoors to shop, socialise and plan long-gestating events online.
+The social curation app has benefited from a universal increase in screen time during the pandemic, which has kept people indoors to shop, socialize and plan long-gestating events online.
 There’s been a 35% increase in the number of monthly boards created during the last six months, with the new features – notes, favourites and a board toolbar – aimed at helping those who use their boards for making lists.
 The board toolbar makes it easier to sort through pins by offering to connect users to actions that can be taken on board.

 Google to let YouTube users opt out of gambling and alcohol ads

 Google now allows YouTube users to opt out of most gambling and alcohol adverts.
 This is a response to feedback from users concerned by the number of ads for alcohol and gambling that they were seeing online.
-Google won't guarantee that the feature will filter out 100% of these adverts, but they remain confident it will exclude the vast majority.
-Henry Ashworth, the Chief Executive of the industry-led International Alliance for Responsible Drinking, commented: “Respecting these personal preferences and recognising differences in culture requires sensitivity and action, that’s why we hope this partnership is the start of a bigger movement.”
+Google won’t guarantee that the feature will filter out 100% of these adverts, but they remain confident it will exclude the vast majority.
+Henry Ashworth, the Chief Executive of the industry-led International Alliance for Responsible Drinking, commented: “Respecting these personal preferences and recognizing differences in culture requires sensitivity and action, that’s why we hope this partnership is the start of a bigger movement.”

 Twitch overhauls its rules around harassment and hateful conduct

 Twitch has revealed that women, members of the LGBTQIA+ and BIPOC communities are disproportionately harassed on the site.
 This has led to the platform announcing changes to its policies around harassment and hateful conduct, including stricter protections around sexual harassment.
 The new rules will apply to content created from January 22nd, and are far more stringent than their previous codes of conduct, having worked with its Safety Advisory Council and industry experts for months to develop the rules.